Felix-Galle/automation_v2/README.md

 3. Run the application.

 ## Notes
-Feel free to add more features or improvements as you think of them!
+Feel free to send me an issue for any ideas that you may have.